SystemFw/blog/content/staging/paxos-failures.md

 be unique and support a `<` comparison, but _they don't have to be consecutive_.
-Providing consecutive version numbers consistently with distributed writers would be akin to consensus, and so we'd be back to square one, but non consecutive numbers are much easier: each writer has a static `process_id`, and a monotonically increasing integer `counter` which is persisted to storage on each increment.
-The proposal number is then `(counter, process_id)`, and storage server compare `counter` first, and use `process_id` as a discriminator.
+Providing consecutive version numbers consistently with distributed writers would be akin to consensus, and so we'd be back to square one, but non-consecutive numbers are much easier.

+Here's a basic scheme: each writer has a static `process_id`, and a monotonically increasing integer `counter` which is persisted to storage on each increment.
+The proposal number is then `(counter, process_id)`, and storage servers compare `counter` first, and use `process_id` as a discriminator.
 This specific scheme is not very fair since a writer with low `process_id` will win any ties, and also not super performant as each attempt requires a write to stable storage, but there are more advanced schemes that fare better on both axes.

 But we've recovered the property we're interested in: writers can retry Phase 1 until they succeed in reserving a majority, and then